Green-striped cushaw, aka Tennessee Sweet Potato Cushaw squash

 Though the green-striped cushaw is technically a winter squash, it also produces a spring harvest.
 Found throughout the American South, the 10-20 lb squash has a yellow, slightly sweet flesh that is often substituted for pumpkin in pie recipes.
 It has a moist, hardy nature that stands up well in sweltering summer heat.
 The Cushaw is a central figure to much of southwestern Native American cooking, and is also prevalent in traditional Louisiana Creole dishes.
 While the green-striped cushaw is not endangered per se, it tends to be grown in small batches, often for private use, and is not widely available in retail markets.

-WE ARE SOLD OUT OF SHARES FOR THE 2016 SEASON We are a small family farm located back a long, winding lane in the rolling countryside north of Waynesboro.
+SHARES ARE AVAILABLE FOR THE 2017 SEASON We are a small family farm located back a long, winding lane in the rolling countryside north of Waynesboro.
 We specialize in heirloom vegetable varieties for our CSA.
 In our opinion, they have superior flavor. (more...)

 We are a Natural Native Farm , researching Native Foods/Native Diets and its effects on reducing Diabetes and Heart Disease. (more...)